Mambwe-LC/db-unza26-csc4792-Mufulira-Municipal-Council-group-8/README.md

 - **Data Cleaning and EDA:** Kalebalika Chileshe and Mambwe Luke Chilebela were responsible for preparing the extracted datasets through data cleaning and conducting Exploratory Data Analysis.
 - **Data Brief Description:** Kasonkomona Mulenga and Ephetred Ndhlovu were responsible for preparing the written data brief description paper documenting the datasets and their characteristics.

-## 1. Prerequisites for running the project
+## 1. Prerequisites for running the data extraction scripts

 Before you begin, you must install **two external tools**.
 They are **not** Python packages — they are standalone programs that Python calls behind the scenes.
 Without them, the CDF OCR